 Today, I spent the day creating material samples for my publication's narrative and aesthetic.
 I sewed plastic bags on polyester that resembles silk, to create a visual contrast of class and products.
 After I completed my samples, I was able to reference garments from particular collections and do illustrations that visualize the garments I wish to include in the publication.
 The garments, I will illustrate will all be provided by a tailor, I'm in direction of the aesthetic, color, materials and visualization of the garments and the only collaborative aspect of the outfits is the execution of it.
 Hopefully, by the end of this week, I'll gather the garments from the tailor and do the fittings on the models after I cast them.

-Today during our contextual practice we were experimenting with a creative method that balances our work and discipline.
-I was a bit confused with the method at first, because I couldn't narrow down my concept in simplistic forms or within a small space, so I eventually tried to fit the method into my practice by not writing all of my references and instead of writing a long description about my concept I just wrote suicide, afterlife and a secular paradise.
+Today during our contextual practice we were experimenting with a creative method titled a context map and Venn diagram that balances our work and discipline.
+I was a bit confused with the method at first, it seemed way too academic and simplistic for me to categorize what I do, I couldn't narrow down my concept in simplistic form or within a small space, so I eventually tried to fit the method into my practice by not writing all of my references and instead of writing a long description about my concept I just wrote suicide, afterlife and a secular paradise.
 Which is still complex but it highlights my defining points clearly.
 Nevertheless, the exercise was really effective to my proposal enhancement plan that I aim to complete after my visa workshop this afternoon.
 During the practice Georgia mentioned a point regarding our proposal saying "Stating two artists is a must for the proposal in order to define and indicate your discipline."

 And, I'm glad that she informed me about that during the lesson because I do need to reference more artists that are directly tied to my discipline within my work.
 So, I aim to complete that by tonight, so that my proposal would be ready to get signed off by Thursday.